rushikeshchopaderc/FoundrySoliditySmartContracts/README.md

 - to perform a call on an account without publishing a transaction(used for pure and view functions) % cast call
 - To get the balance of the account in wei % cast balance
 - to get the EIP-1967 admin account % cast admin
-- to get the base fee of the block % cast basefee
+- to get the base fee of the block % cast base-fee
 - To get the Ethereum chain-id % cast chain-id
 - To get the gas price % cast gas-price
 - To get the gas limit % cast gas-limit